pershyn/storm-debian-packaging/README.md

     # Create the binary distribution.
     $ cd storm-dist/binary && mvn package

-Then manually copy `storm-dist/binary/target/apache-storm-<version>.zip` to `downloads` and edit the `STORM_VERSION` and `debian/changelog` files to use the version as in this zip.

-The proceed as with normal package, described above.
+Then convert `storm-dist/binary/target/apache-storm-<version>.zip` to `*.tar.gz` and move it to `downloads`.
+Update the `STORM_VERSION` and `debian/changelog` files.
+Then proceed like with provided upstream tarball, as described above.

 ## Using a package: